Research in the BMS department - by professor

 Thomas Contact Information

-One main focus of my research program is the sensory ecology of foraging decisions.
-I am interested in how primates use cues, such as olfactory signals, in order to select foods and communicate information about resources.
-This research has investigated exudate feeding by common marmoset monkeys and seeding eating in pithecids.
+My research also investigates the sensory ecology of foraging decisions.
+I am interested in how primates use olfactory signals to select foods and communicate information about resources.
+This research has covered exudate feeding by common marmoset monkeys and seeding eating in pithecids.

 Please see this link for a list of publications.